ShawnHenry/aws-demos/video_transcode_notification/README.md

    console to see if a job has been scheduled.
 If not, check the [Lamba console](https://console.aws.amazon.com/lambda/home) and see if there were any errors.

+6. TODO - where can we check for received notifications?